-155. The supervisor's main consideration is whether, and how soon, the bank can restore the level and quality of its capital to an acceptable level.
-The bank should therefore be required to provide the supervisor with a clear account of how it will restore the capital ratios (eg common equity Tier 1 ratio, total capital ratio) and the time frame, with relevant milestones, for doing so.
+supervisor with a clear account of how it will restore the capital ratios (eg common equity Tier 1 ratio, total capital ratio) and the time frame, with relevant milestones, for doing so.

-156. Outside stress periods, banks should hold buffers of capital above the regulatory minimum.
+- 151. Outside of stress periods, banks should hold buffers of capital above the regulatory minimum.
 When buffers have been drawn down, one way banks should seek to rebuild them is by reducing discretionary distributions of earnings.
 This could include reducing dividend payments, share buybacks and executive bonus payments.
 Banks may also choose to raise new capital from the private sector as an alternative (or in addition) to conserving internally generated capital.
-The balance between these options should be discussed with supervisors as part of the capital planning process.40

-157. It would be prudent for the supervisor to ask for assurances from the bank's major shareholders that they continue to support the bank and are prepared to contribute to restoring the capital position by means of capital injection if the bank's position deteriorates further.

-158. If the existing shareholders are unable to provide the necessary capital injection, other options can be considered, such as:

-- selling or securitising assets, thereby reducing the capital needed to support the business; - replacing assets to lower the portfolio's risk weight; - cutting operating costs and capital expenditure, including bonuses to managers and directors; - limiting or restricting the payment of dividends and variable compensation; - restricting the redemption of subordinated debt or other instruments; and - bringing in a new shareholder who can contribute new capital.

-159. A less obvious problem involves a capital adequacy ratio that drops (eg because of a loss) to a level below what the market expects, but remains above the supervisory and/or statutory minimum.
-This may affect confidence in the bank, particularly if there is an expectation that the ratio may fall further in the future.

-160. A prudential regulatory leverage ratio, for example, is a regulatory standard that places a constraint on the maximum degree to which an institution can leverage its equity base and serves as a complement to the risk-based supervisory capital ratios.41 For larger banking institutions, the leverage ratio captures on- and off-balance sheet exposures of an institution.

-161. As noted in the section on symptoms, some banks had limited understanding of and control over their potential balance sheet growth and liquidity needs.
-These banks failed to properly price the risk that exposures to certain off-balance sheet vehicles might need to be funded on the balance sheet precisely when it became difficult or expensive to raise such funds externally.
+The balance between these options should be discussed with supervisors as part of the capital planning process. - 152.
+It would be prudent for the supervisor to ask for assurances from the bank's major shareholders that they continue to support the bank and are prepared to contribute to restoring the capital position by means of capital injection if the bank's position deteriorates further. - 153.
+If the existing shareholders are unable to provide the necessary capital injection, other various options can be considered, such as: - selling or securitising assets, thereby reducing the capital needed to support the business; - replacing assets to lower the portfolio's risk weight; - cutting operating costs and capital expenditure, including bonuses to managers and directors; - limiting or restricting the payment of dividends and variable compensation; - restricting the redemption of subordinated debt or other instruments; and - bringing in a new shareholder who can contribute new capital. - 154.
+A less obvious problem involves a capital adequacy ratio that drops (eg because of a loss) to a level below what the market expects, but remains above the supervisory and/or statutory minimum, while true loss-absorbing capital in fact remains weak.
+This may affect confidence in the bank, particularly if there is an expectation that it may fall further in the future. - 155.
+A prudential regulatory leverage ratio, for example, is a regulatory standard that places a constraint on the maximum degree to which an institution can leverage its equity base and serves as a complement to the risk-based supervisory capital ratios.
+For larger banking institutions, the leverage ratio captures on- and off-balance sheet exposures of an institution. - 156.
+As noted in the section on symptoms, some banks had limited understanding of and control over their potential balance sheet growth and liquidity needs.
+These banks failed to properly price the risk that exposures to certain off-balance sheet vehicles might need to be funded on the balance sheet precisely when it became difficult or expensive to raise such funds externally. - 157.
+In such circumstances, a capital injection (perhaps restoring the capital adequacy ratio to the level before the loss was incurred) may also be appropriate, in order to reassure depositors and the market in general that the bank's position will remain secure.

-foreign currency liabilities to protect the value of its capital and earnings from currency movements.
-Even with a matched position, the capital adequacy ratio will fall when the domestic currency depreciates and the relevant risk weighted assets increase.
-Banks should take this risk into account, but clearly, the currency depreciation could be so severe that the capital adequacy ratio could fall below the statutory minimum.

-- 40 See Basel Committee (2011a). - 41 See Basel Committee (2014b).

-162. In such circumstances, a capital injection (perhaps restoring the capital adequacy ratio to the level before the loss was incurred) may also be appropriate, in order to reassure depositors and the market in general that the bank's position will remain secure.
 In such cases, supervisors will need to cooperate closely with the bank's management.